-Take the traditional route to an exceptional Nursing career with USJ’s Bachelors of science in nursing program
+Take the time-honored and popular route to an exceptional Nursing career

 While health care continues to change with new technology, improved treatments, and different clinical settings, USJ’s commitment to preparing nurses to provide compassionate, quality care to our communities is stronger than ever.